KVSlab/morphMan/docs/source/manipulate_bend.rst

 As shown in Figure 1, we have defined two directions to move a bend in:
 :math:`\alpha` and :math:`\beta`.
-The input parameters ``--alpha`` and ``--beta`` control the distance to move the geometry in each direction, respectivly.
+The input parameters ``--alpha`` and ``--beta`` control the distance to move the geometry in each direction, respectively.
 For a detailed description on how we have defined of the vectors :math:`\alpha` and :math:`\beta`, see [1]_.

 In this tutorial, we are using the model with